PVoLan/wooden-architecture/architecture.md

 This file uses markdown formatting.
 Use a markdown reader (github/bitbucket/gitlab web interfaces can do it typically) to get nice formatted text.

+# Introduction

+This is an architecture description I use for an Android applications for the last years.
+This architecture showed itself in practice as an easy to understand, suitable and agile enough for most typical Android applications.
+It's core concepts can be used not only for Android applications, but theoretically for any platform (it was originally based on a server-side app I was participated in, then used in crossplatform Xamarin iOS-Android applications)

 # Key concepts

 ## No circular dependencies